Tropical Storm Hone threatens Hawaii with fire and floods - KESQ

 In addition to potentially flooding rainfall, Hone will also deliver gusty winds this weekend, especially over the Big Island.

-“Winds are expected to be strongest where they blow downslope from higher terrain, over headlands and through passes,” the CPHC warned Friday.
+“Winds are expected to be strongest where they blow downslope from higher terrain, over headlands and through passes,” the NHC warned on Saturday.

 The storm’s strongest winds will likely last from late Saturday through Sunday as it makes its closest pass south of the Big Island.
 Tropical storm-force wind gusts – up to 73 mph – are possible.

-Breezy conditions will pick up late Friday night and early Saturday over the island chain ahead of Hone’s worst conditions.
-This will raise fire danger over parts of the state where winds get stronger without rain to accompany them.
+Breezy conditions continue to raise fire danger concerns over parts of the state where winds get stronger without the rain to accompany them.

-“Drier air and windy conditions ahead of Hone could elevate fire weather concerns across leeward areas statewide (Saturday),” the National Weather Service in Honolulu cautioned Friday.

-Leeward areas generally include the western and southern coasts of each island in Hawaii’s chain.
+Red flag warnings have been issued for leeward areas which generally include the western and southern coasts of each island in Hawaii’s chain.
+Lahaina, which was devastated by wildfires last year, is also under a red flag warning.

 The increased fire danger is particularly concerning given drought conditions in the state are worse this year than they were at the time of last year’s devastating wildfires.
 Wildfires in Maui last August left more than 100 people dead and caused $6 billion in damage.